 You can check your internet banking to confirm when your first repayment is due or we can advise you (e.g. If repayments are set up to be fortnightly, the first repayment is 2 weeks after settlement).

 Before the first repayment is due, check you have enough to cover it and ensure it is coming from the correct account.

 I’m Victor Kalinowski and I’m a Mortgage Broker at Blackk Home Loans based in Brisbane and Burleigh Heads.
 You can read more about me here.

-If you want to get started, please book online now, a meeting with me at a time that suits you – either a phone call or a face to face meeting (there is no cost for this consultation so you have nothing to lose).
+If you want to get started, please book online now, a meeting with me at a time that suits you – either a phone call or a face to face meeting.